-There is a common (mis?)conception, if not law, that declares things fall at the same speed regardless of their weight.
+There is a common misconception that declares things fall at the same speed regardless of their weight.
 For instance, Galileo Galilei dropped a cannon ball and a shot off the Tower of Pisa and each hit the ground at the same time, disproving Aristotle’s theory that things fall with proportional speed to their mass.
 Aristotle was further disproven and Galileo proven, when the astronaut David Scott dropped a feather and a hammer in the near vacuum of the moon and the two objects landed at the same time.
 Here on Earth, that effect is only altered by air resistance as the shape of the object will determine it’s aerodynamics and terminal velocity.

-I posit to believe Newton and some of Aristotle over Galileo and Commander David Scott.
+Anypoop.
+I mean way.
+Anyway, I posit to believe Newton and some of Aristotle over Galileo and Commander David Scott.
 Albeit, I don’t believe Aristotle fully as I’ll come back to later, but just partially for his logic that objects will fall proportionally to their mass.
 And it’s notable Galileo and Commander David Scott are not outright wrong or deceitful either.
 So, perhaps it’s easier to begin with why Newton disproves Galileo and Scott to show who is right here.

 So, Aristotle came to his idea based on intuition and not with knowledge of mass, force, and gravitational interactions.
 He did not regard the negligible difference that exists on a microscale but rather thought the difference existed on a macroscale.
 What he was thinking of was more along the lines of air resistance and aerodynamics, and was outright ill-conceived.
 What Galileo conceived of was also intuitive, but he was right for the wrong reasons in a way.
 Galileo figured the attractive force and thus fall-time was equal in absence of air based on observations and experiments.
 He was correct if you negate the minor discrepancy that is near impossible to perceive.
 He is wrong if you are an anal bastard for physics, measurements, and mathematics.